Digital Piano Recommendations

 There are so many digital pianos available from many makers and a lot of really cheap digitals have recently come on the market.
 Some are good and some have issues.
 It can be daunting to know where to start.
 For student families on a budget, I like to recommend Casio, as they tend to give you more features with great quality at a more reasonable price.
 In the lower and even some of the higher price ranges, I feel they offer superior touch and sound.
 Casio, Roland, Kawai and Yamaha also offer very nice digitals that offer even more features and look like a traditional piano, if you have the extra money to spend.
 They do not necessarily offer better sound, touch or performance.
 A lot of the extra cost has more to do with the traditional look and features that are nice, but not necessarily needed.

 The following digitals provide an exceptional value, without breaking the bank.
 In addition to good touch and sound, they have the necessary tools I recommend for computer connectivity and effective practice.
 Feel free to check out others on the web and at Kraft who offers all the major brands in a variety of price ranges.
-If you choose something else, just make sure it has the following:
+Please check with me before purchasing something else, as I am aware of a few off-brands to stay away from AND we need to make sure your new digital has the following:

 - USB Midi connection (computer connectivity)